Newcastle United F.C.: Records and statistics

-As of the 2019–20 season, Newcastle United have spent 88 seasons in the top-flight.
+As of the 2025–26 season, Newcastle United have spent 94 seasons in the top-flight.
 They are eighth in the all-time Premier League table and have the ninth-highest total of major honours won by an English club with 11 wins.

-The holder of the record for the most appearances is Jimmy Lawrence, having made 496 first team appearances between 1904 and 1921.
+Jimmy Lawrence holds the record for the most appearances for the club, having made 496 first team appearances between 1904 and 1921.
 The club's top goalscorer is Alan Shearer, who scored 206 goals in all competitions between 1996 and 2006.
 Andy Cole holds the record for the most goals scored in a season: 41 in the 1993–94 season in the Premier League.
-Shay Given is the most capped international for the club, with 134 appearances for Republic of Ireland.
+Shay Given is the most capped international for the club, with 134 appearances for the Republic of Ireland.

-The club's widest victory margin in the league was in the 13–0 win against Newport County in the Second Division in 1946.
+Newcastle's widest victory margin in the league was a 13–0 win against Newport County in the Second Division in 1946.
 Their heaviest defeat in the league was 9–0 against Burton Wanderers in the Second Division in 1895.
-The club's longest number of consecutive seasons in the top flight of English football was 32 from 1898 to 1899 until 1933–34.